-Chalchiuhtlicue (Chal-chee-oot-LEE-kway), literally "She of the Jade Skirt," is the Mexica* (meh-SHEE-kah) goddess of water and the wife of rain god Tlaloc (TLAH-loak).
-She is identifiable by her wide headband with large tassels.
-Stone or shell was once inlaid into her eyes, the incisions in her cheeks, and the cavity in her chest.
-However, the identity of this sculpture is also a bit ambiguous and may actually be a hybrid image of two Mexica goddesses.
-Her pose, standing with outstretched hands, is typical of the corn goddess Chicomecoatl (Chee-koh-may-KOH-atl).
-As Chicomecoatl, she would have held small ears of an ancient variety of corn.
-To complicate matters further, this may be neither Chalchiuhtlicue nor Chicomecoatl, but instead a masked man in the guise of the goddesses.
-A sculpture like this one would have been the focal point of a home altar.*The people known to many as 'Aztec' called themselves Mexica.
+Chalchiuhtlicue (Chal-chee-oot-LEE-kway), literally "She of the Jade Skirt," is the Mexica (meh-SHEE-kah) goddess of water and the wife of rain god Tlaloc (TLAH-loak).
+She is identifiable by her distinctive wide headband with large tassels.
+Precious stone or shell was once inlaid into her eyes, the incisions in her cheeks, and the cavity in her chest.
+However, this sculpture assumes the pose characteristic of another important Mexica goddess.
+Her pose, standing with her hands extending outward as if she were holding something, is typical of the corn goddess Chicomecoatl (Chee-koh-may-KOH-atl).
+As Chicomecoatl, she would have likely held small ears of an ancient variety of corn, which are now lost.
+Both goddesses are associated with fertility.
+A sculpture like this one would have been the focal point of a shrine.